Reliable Flow Meter Supplier

 Mass Flow Meter

-Mass flow meters provide direct measurement of flow rate by mass rather than volume, making them extremely accurate for liquids and gases regardless of temperature or pressure variations.
+Mass flow meters provide direct measurement of flow rate by mass rather than volume, ensuring exceptional accuracy for liquids and gases regardless of temperature or pressure variations.

-Commonly based on the Coriolis principle, these meters are widely used in the pharmaceutical, food & beverage, chemical, and gas processing industries for precision flow control and dosing.
+Commonly based on the Coriolis principle, these meters are widely used in the pharmaceutical, food & beverage, chemical, and gas processing industries where precision flow control and dosing are critical.

-They require no straight pipe runs, making them ideal for compact installations where space is limited.
-They also offer real-time density and temperature measurement, improving process control.
+Mass flow meters require no straight pipe runs, making them ideal for compact installations.
+They also provide real-time density and temperature measurement, enhancing overall process control.

 • Direct mass flow measurement for liquids and gases

-• No need for flow conditioning or straight runs
+• No flow conditioning or straight pipe runs required

-• Ideal for batching, dosing, and critical applications
+• Ideal for batching, dosing, and critical processes

 • Available in hygienic designs for food & pharma